- Request to Restore Public Land Corner

 The Donation Land Claim stipulated that where the land was deemed "unfit for cultivation" only township lines were to be surveyed; otherwise only such lines were to be surveyed as were "necessary".
 For a settler to get title or patent to his individual claim it had to be surveyed, so the settler’s request for surveys constituted the definition of "necessary".
 The initial survey (1851) set up the Willamette Meridian and base lines, and plotted townships and ranges for the most heavily populated areas.
 Field surveys of sections within townships were proposed for 1852 and 1853.

-The land offices received entries from 3134 persons qualified to receive sections (or half-sections) by virtue of residence in Oregon before December 1, 1850.
+The land offices received entries from 3,134 persons qualified to receive sections (or half-sections) by virtue of residence in Oregon before December 1, 1850.
 A pretty low number out of the 8000 or more adults in the Territory by this date.
-About 25,000 to 30,000 persons entered the Oregon Territory before the Donation Land Act expired (1855).
-However, only 7437 claims within Oregon’s boundary were eventually patented, most of them West of the Cascades.
-With 5289 being at Oregon City alone.
+About 25,000 to 30,000 persons entered the Oregon Territory before the Donation Land Act expired in 1855.
+However, only 7,437 claims within Oregon’s boundary were eventually patented, most of them west of the Cascades.
+With 5,289 in Oregon City alone.
 Since it has been assumed that the purpose of immigration to Oregon was to acquire free land, we would expect a larger number of entries.

 The Donation Land Law created the office of Surveyor General for Oregon, who established the first land office at Oregon City.
 His survey was based on the method established by the Land Ordinance of 1787, that was to lay off townships and sections by the compass rather that by reference to natural boundaries of any kind.